 Kate previously served as Managing Partner for HR&A’s New York headquarters, overseeing staff and institutionalizing new systems to promote quality and culture during a period of rapid growth.
 Prior to joining HR&A, Kate managed pre-development for commercial and mixed-use projects as Development Director with Brookfield Properties, and led large-scale planning and development initiatives in Downtown Brooklyn, Coney Island, at Brooklyn Bridge Park, and across New York City as Senior Vice President for Development at the NYC Economic Development Corporation.

-Kate is a graduate of Columbia University, and holds a Master’s in Public Policy and Urban Planning from the Kennedy School of Government at Harvard University.
+Kate is an advisor with the ULI/National League of Cities’ Rose Center for Public Leadership in Land Use, and has served on the faculty of the NYU Wagner Graduate School of Public Service.
+She is a graduate of Columbia University, and holds a Master’s in Public Policy and Urban Planning from the Kennedy School of Government at Harvard University.

 Member, Urban Land Institute